-Students will consult with the project chair concerning authorship (and order of authorship) of professional presentations/posters and manuscripts submitted for publication.
+Students will consult with the project mentor and the committee, if applicable, concerning authorship (and order of authorship) of professional presentations/posters and manuscripts submitted for publication.

 Research Training

 All students participating in any aspect of research during their program must complete training pertaining to protection of human subjects' privacy of information and data security, except when the capstone project is exclusively theoretical without any use of patients' data.
 The training for Audiology students must occur prior to their participation in research either as a research assistant or as the researcher.